peterrietzler/ais-dev2il-mlops-taxi-rides/README.md

 Run `pytest`.
 In order to see logging and stdout outputs, use `pytest -s --log-cli-level=DEBUG`.

+## Running the outlier detector on your developer machine

+Run `detect-taxi-ride-outliers`.

+Example data can be found in the [work](./work) folder.
+Run `detect-taxi-ride-outliers ./work 2025-01-15` to detect outliers for example data.

 ## Working with Docker on your developer machine

 To build the `taxi-rides-outlier-detection` image, run `sh build-image.sh`.

-To find outliers from a file on your local file system run `sh run-container.sh`
+To find outliers from a file on your local file system run `sh run-container.sh`.
+Run `sh run-container.sh ./work 2025-01-15` to detect outliers for example data.

 ## Working With the GitHub Packages Container Registry